INTRODUCTION

 As part of its value offerings the Company is developing various digital products/ applications which enable the investors in mutual funds (who are the ultimate customers) to experience efficient and effective methods for investments.
 The Company continues to focus on its digital strategies with a slew of digital properties made available to the market for digitalizing the investment journey.
 These digital properties continued to do well, set new milestones and the Company is now successfully engaging clients with white-labelled formats of these utilities so that the clients digital teams engage with us more deeply.

-myCAMS - The Companys mobile app for mutual fund investing for individual investors continues to be the largest mobile app in the Mutual Fund arena with over 7.46 million registered users.
-Redesigned myCAMS mobile app was launched during the year.
-This version marks a significant milestone and includes numerous new features and enhancements to improve every aspect of the user experience.
-The AuM serviced by myCAMS reached Rs.9.98 trillion as at March 31,2025
+myCAMS - The Companys mobile app for mutual fund investing for individual investors continues to be the largest mobile app in the Mutual Fund arena with over 8.3 million registered users.
+The app sustains its position among the Top 4 fintech apps in the country.

-GoCORP for institutional investors continue to offer differentiated value adding services.
-The company continues to remain focussed on enrolling more corporates to use GoCORP for their institutional transactions.
-The total registered users as on 31st March 2025 is about 8500 and the platform services over Rs.
-2.6 trillion which is 16% of the total institutional AuM of CAMS serviced funds.
+GOCORP for institutional investors continue to offer differentiated value adding services.
+The company continues to remain focussed on enrolling more corporates to use GOCORP for their institutional transactions.
+The AuM as on March 31, 2026, serviced by GOCORP was 3.32 Trillion which is 15.33% of the total institutional AuM of CAMS serviced funds.

 digiInvest/ digiNFO which enables transactions via SMS link continues to see increased usage among intermediaries.
 NFO investments and Switch transaction links that can be generated directly by distributors and AMCs have been enabled.